Murdoch's UK arm in phone-hacking cover-up, ex-reporter says

 The 38-year-old admitted he had lied in a statement to London's High Court in 2010 about trying to access the voicemail of interior designer Kelly Hoppen who had sued News International, now known as News UK, after tracing Evans as the source of a failed hacking attempt.

-When confronted by a senior figure at News International, he blamed "sticky keys" on his phone, and the firm's lawyers used this as their defense in litigation brought by Hoppen.
+When confronted by a senior figure at News International, he blamed "sticky keys" on his phone, and the firm's lawyers used this as their defence in litigation brought by Hoppen.

 Asked why he had agreed to their doing that, Evans said: "I was toeing the line, the party line, the company line."

-He later commented: "As far as I was concerned, it (phone-hacking) was so widely known at the paper and covered up so extensively, there was a widespread conspiracy within the organization."
+He later commented: "As far as I was concerned, it (phone-hacking) was so widely known at the paper and covered up so extensively, there was a widespread conspiracy within the organisation."

 By late 2011, Evans was considering approaching the police about seeking immunity if he came clean.